List of Bohemian Rhapsody cover versions

 The song "Bohemian Rhapsody", written by Freddie Mercury and originally recorded by rock band Queen for their album A Night at the Opera, has been covered by many different artists.

 List

 The Braids version

 San Francisco Bay Area duo the Braids recorded an R&B version of "Bohemian Rhapsody" for the soundtrack to the Jon Lovitz movie High School High.
 It was released as their debut single in October 1996 and became a hit in Europe and New Zealand.

 Release

-The song was produced by Third Eye Blind's lead singer Stephan Jenkins with Eric Valentine and was released as a single in the fall of 1996.
+The song was produced by Third Eye Blind's lead singer Stephan Jenkins with Eric Valentine and was released as a single in October 1996.
 It peaked at number 21 in United Kingdom and number 42 on the US Billboard Hot 100, staying on the latter chart for 17 weeks.
-In New Zealand the song reached number two for four nonconsecutive weeks and achieved Platinum status for sales of over 10,000.
-In Europe the song was a top-twenty hit in several regions, including Scandinavia, Italy and the Netherlands.
+In New Zealand, the song reached number two for four nonconsecutive weeks and achieved platinum status for sales of over 10,000.
+In Europe, the song was a top-20 hit in several regions, including Scandinavia, Italy and the Netherlands.